codedeman/CalendarCustomize/README.md

-# CalendarView Project
+# CalendarCustomize Project

 ## Overview
-The CalendarView project is a Swift package containing a SwiftUI component for displaying a calendar grid.
-It allows users to navigate between months and select dates within the calendar.
+The CalendarCustomize project is a Swift package that provides a versatile SwiftUI component for displaying a calendar grid, including a single column layout option.
+This component allows seamless navigation between months and enables users to select dates, enhancing SwiftUI applications with robust calendar functionalities and flexible UI customization.

 ## Components
 The project consists of the following main components: